 You may have noticed the Christmas tree in the above photo.
 I took this shot during one of our December visits to the hotel.
 The tree is always quite gorgeous, along with the beautiful fresh flowers they have in the lobby:

-We booked a Golden Oak View Suite through my amazing travel agent, Beryl DeCarion with Connoisseur Travel.
-Through Connoisseur Travel and its “Preferred Partner” program with the Four Seasons, we received many “extras”, including free breakfast and a $100 spa credit.
+We booked a Golden Oak View Suite through my travel agent.
+Four Seasons has a “Preferred Partner” program for those who book with designated travel agents.
+Through this program, we received many “extras”, including free breakfast and a $100 spa credit.

 Here are some photos of our suite (apologies for views of our unmade beds!).
 First, this is the living room area of the suite, which has the sofa bed open (where my son slept):